boto/botoflow/doc/source/overview.rst

 to business logic and makes the application code unnecessarily complicated and hard to maintain.

-The AWS Flow Framework in Python provides a solution that makes application development simple while enabling developers to get all the benefits of asynchronous and distributed processing in their applications.
+The botoflow provides a solution that makes application development simple while enabling developers to get all the benefits of asynchronous and distributed processing in their applications.
 It accomplishes this through a powerful programming model layered on Amazon SWF.